integrated-inferences/CausalQueries/CONTRIBUTING.md

   - If the bug you're reporting crashes your R session, please mention that in the tittle

   ### Contributing code
-  You have had a look at our [issues on GitHub](https://github.com/macartan/gbiqq/issues) and would like fix one of them? or you would like develop a feature?
+  You have had a look at our [issues on GitHub](https://github.com/macartan/gbiqq/issues) and would like to solve one of them? or you would like to develop a feature?
   That's great and we gladly welcome that.
-Now, we suggest you follow these simple guidelines:
+We just would like to suggest you follow these simple guidelines:

   - Fork the [gbiqq repository](https://github.com/macartan/gbiqq)
   - Clone your fork locally